nabs-darrel-schreyer/sql-migrations/docs/add-migration.spec.md

 #### Interactive Mode

 In interactive mode:
-1. The command scans for DbContexts with pending model changes.
+1. The command builds the solution first.
+2. Scans for DbContexts with pending model changes by locating `IDesignTimeDbContextFactory<TContext>` implementations.
-2. If no outstanding changes are detected, it displays a message and exits.
+3. If no outstanding changes are detected, it displays a message and exits.
-3. For each DbContext with pending changes:
+4. For each DbContext with pending changes:
    - Displays the list of pending model changes (marked as DESTRUCTIVE or NON-DESTRUCTIVE).
    - Prompts the user to confirm whether to create a migration.
    - If confirmed, prompts the user to enter the migration name.
    - Creates the migration using `dotnet ef migrations add`.
+   - Rebuilds the solution after adding the migration.

 #### Command Line Mode